sysl-dev/SYSL-Text/readme.md

 my_cool_textbox:update(dt)
 ```
 # Tags
-SLog-Text supports tags in ```[these brackets]``` and will use them to apply effects to your rendered text.
-SLog-Text also supports defining default styles per textbox.
+SYSL-Text supports tags in ```[these brackets]``` and will use them to apply effects to your rendered text.
+SYSL-Text also supports defining default styles per textbox.
 Please take a look at the examples below.

 ## Tags with Screenshot Examples
 ![Example 1](/screenshots/1.gif?raw=true "Example of Library")